zraly/humbleicons/readme.md

 # Humbleicons

-A set of free MIT-licensed hand-crafted SVG icons for you to use in your web projects.
+A set of free MIT-licensed hand-crafted, universal SVG icons for you to use in your web projects.

 ## Install